1983 Fort Lauderdale Strikers season

 The 1983 Fort Lauderdale Strikers season was the seventh season of the Fort Lauderdale Striker's team, and the club's seventeenth season in professional soccer.
-This year the team made it to the quarterfinals of the North American Soccer League playoffs.
+This year the team made it to the quarterfinals of the North American Soccer League playoffs, where they lost to the Tulsa Roughnecks.
 It would be the last year of the club's incarnation as the Fort Lauderdale Strikers in the original NASL.
 The following year they relocated to Minnesota for the 1984 season and became the Minnesota Strikers.